 Update Frequency: At least once a week

-Stardom World is my favorite Joshi streaming service as it not only uploads the most events per month but they upload every event the promotion has.
+Stardom World is my favorite Joshi streaming service for keeping up with events as they happen as Stardom not only uploads the most events per month but they upload every event the promotion has.
 Stardom World commits to have each weekend event uploaded by the following Friday, and most of the time they keep with that schedule unless they have a lot of shows one weekend or are on vacation.
-Their backlog is decent but not great, they occasionally will upload an older show but focus on adding recent events in a timely manner.
-Stardom World is also the only promotion streaming service that has the website in English and subtitles the wrestler promos in English as well, making it very user-friendly to English speakers.
-The only downside of Stardom World is no live events, but its still worth every penny to be able to not miss a single show.
+Their backlog was recently wiped so unfortunately there are not many events from before 2019, they occasionally will upload an older show but focus on adding recent events in a timely manner.
+Stardom World is also the only Joshi streaming service that subtitles most of the wrestler promos in English, making it user-friendly to English speakers.
+Stardom World does not air their events live, but its still worth the cost to be able to not miss a single show.

 Promotion: Tokyo Joshi Pro